Do Go On - 396 - Rosemary Brown: A Musical Seance

 Changing and adapting and growing and.

-They've been around for a very long time
+It's like, yeah, they've been around for a very long time.

 And those albums are still there.